Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Vacua for non--BPS Black Hole

-where the coefficients $c_i > 0$ are distinct generic real numbers.
-The anisotropy ($c_i \neq c_j$) is crucial to avoid introducing accidental rotational symmetries that would preserve the flatness \footnote{This choice ensures that all flat directions are lifted to isolated points while preserving the $\mathbb{Z}_2\times \mathbb{Z}_2^3$ equivariant structure of the solution set for the non--BPS D--brane counting.
-However, there are situations especially in the analysis of the stabilizer submanifolds where it is important to preserve the stabilizer subgroup (products of $U(1)\equiv SO(2)$).
-This can be easy achieved by choosing the appropriate $c_i$ to be the same.}.
-Physically, this deformation is equivalent to adding small soft mass terms to the Lagrangian, which lift the expectation values of massless moduli fields.
-The validity of this choice is ensured by two constraints, \begin{enumerate} \item \textbf{Asymptotic Stability:} Since the original potential $V(\bm{x})$ is quartic (degree 4) and the regulator $W(\bm{x})$ is quadratic (degree 2), the perturbation is sub--dominant at large field values ($|\bm{x}| \to \infty$).
-This ensures that the global stability of the vacuum is preserved; the deformation cannot create new ``runaway'' vacua at infinity or render the potential unbounded from below. \item \textbf{Topological Counting:} The isolated vacua obtained via this procedure allow for the computation of the Euler characteristic of the underlying vacuum (sub--)manifolds via the Poincaré--Hopf theorem, $\sum_{p \in \text{Cr}(W)} (-1)^{\lambda_p} = \chi(\mathcal{M})$, where $\lambda_p$ is the Morse index of the lifted solution \footnote{This usually works for Morse functions $W({\bm x})|_{\mathcal{M}}$ restricted to smooth compact manifold $\mathcal{M}\,$.
+\item \textbf{Topological Counting:} The isolated vacua obtained via this procedure allow for the computation of the Euler characteristic of the underlying vacuum (sub--)manifolds via the Poincaré--Hopf theorem, $\sum_{p \in \text{Cr}(W)} (-1)^{\lambda_p} = \chi(\mathcal{M})$, where $\lambda_p$ is the Morse index of the lifted solution \footnote{This usually works for Morse functions $W({\bm x})|_{\mathcal{M}}$ restricted to smooth compact manifold $\mathcal{M}\,$.
 For non--compact manifolds, it holds provided the gradient field satisfies appropriate boundary conditions at infinity.
 For example, if the flat direction is a circle ($\mathcal{M} \cong S^1$), the perturbation will generically yield pairs of critical points with alternating indices summing to $\chi(S^1)=0\,$.
 For zero--dimensional $\mathcal{M}\,$, it trivially works even in scenarios where critical points collide and have multiplicities, as checked for the BPS cases.
-Other kinds of degeneration are more challenging, see Section \ref{sec:conclusion}.}. \end{enumerate} Any solutions to $\{\nabla V_\epsilon = 0\}$ that diverge as $\epsilon \to 0$ would correspond to critical points at infinity introduced by the perturbation; however, the degree hierarchy $\text{deg}(W) < \text{deg}(V)$ precludes their existence in the physical regime.
-Thus, the set of finite solutions obtained is the complete and faithful representation of the vacuum geometry.
+Other kinds of degeneration are more challenging, see Section \ref{sec:conclusion}.}. \end{enumerate} Thus, the set of finite solutions obtained is the complete and faithful representation of the vacuum manifold.